OpenTAI/taiadv/taiadv/detection/README.md

 | Spatial Transofrmation Attack | -                | 68.88 | 83.77 | 78.01 | 47.71 | 50.67  | 91.33 | 99.67    |
 | Square Attack                 | Linf             | 75.36 | 80.76 | 48.89 | 47.72 | 98.58  | 94.67 | 99.22    |
 | Adversarial Patch             | -                | 52.43 | 64.11 | 87.39 | 48.67 | 57.97  | 94.58 | 99.76    |

+##
+Attack method:

+[1]FGSM:

+[2]BIM:

+[3]PGD:

+[4]CW:

+[5]DeepFool:

+[6]Spatial Transofrmation Attack:

+[7]Square Attack:

+[8]Adversarial Patch:

+Detect method:

+(1)[KDE](https://arxiv.org/pdf/1703.00410)<sup>[1]</sup>: KDE reveals that adversarial samples tend to deviate from the normal data manifold in the deep space, resulting in relatively lower kernel densities.

+(2)[LID](https://arxiv.org/pdf/1801.02613)<sup>[2]</sup>: This method extracts features from each intermediate layer of a deep neural network and employs the Local Intrinsic Dimensionality metric to detect adversarial samples.

+(3)[NSS](https://ieeexplore.ieee.org/document/9206959)<sup>[3]</sup>: This method propose to characterize the AEs through the use of natural scene statistics.

+(4)[FS](https://arxiv.org/abs/1704.01155)<sup>[4]</sup>: This method employs feature squeezing to reduce the dimensionality of input samples and then detects adversarial samples based on the changes in the model's output before and after compression.

+(5)[MagNet](https://arxiv.org/abs/1705.09064)<sup>[5]</sup>: This method detects adversarial samples by assessing the ability to reconstruct normal samples while being unable to reconstruct adversarial samples.
+The AEs can be easily distinguished from those of normal samples using MSCN coefficients as NSS tool.

+(6)[NIC](https://www.cs.purdue.edu/homes/taog/docs/NDSS19.pdf)<sup>[6]</sup>: This method propose a novel technique to extract DNN invariants and use them to perform runtime adversarial sample detection.

+(7)[MultiLID](https://arxiv.org/pdf/2212.06776)<sup>[7]</sup>: Based on a re-interpretation of the LID measure and several simple adaptations, this method surpass the state-of-the-art on adversarial detection.

 ## References
 [1] Feinman R, Curtin R R, Shintre S, et al. Detecting adversarial samples from artifacts [J]. arXiv preprint arXiv:170300410, 2017.